Table of Contents[Hide][Show]

 The “twist” test is an easy way to assess the quality of a silicone cookware item.
 All you have to do is take a silicone product in your hands and twist it.
-If lots of white streaks appear, it indicates the presence of a large amount of fillers.
-Pure silicone (safer) will hold its color when twisted (5).
+If lots of white streaks appear, it indicates the presence of a large number of fillers.
+Pure silicone (safer) will hold its color when twisted.
+(5)

-It is also best make sure any silicone items you own are made from 100% pure food grade silicone.
+It is also best to make sure any silicone items you own are made from 100% pure food-grade silicone.
 If the label or store does not guarantee as much, contact the manufacturer.
-Another option is to work only with companies that do guarantee the purity of their products (6).
+Another option is to work only with companies that do guarantee the purity of their products.
+(6)

 The high weight loss in the first heating cycle is most likely due to residual solvents and/or by-products formed during the manufacture of the articles or due to the fact that the time for the postcuring of the article was not sufficient.
 This process is easy but requires much energy.

-After that, silicone molds should be thoroughly washed with warm water and soap and then rinsed.
-Putting them in the dishwasher is not advisable for the reasons outlined below.
+After that, wash silicone molds thoroughly with warm water and soap and then rinse completely.
+It is not advisable to put them in the dishwasher for the reasons outlined below.

 Migration of Silicone into Food